As part of our service, we offer guidance for Professional Advisors.

 The knotweed management plan will identify the best strategy to use, based on the client’s requirements.
 There are both treatment and removal techniques available.
 Treatment methods focus on above the ground growth, using 3-4 applications of a herbicide spray to tackle the problem.
 This can only be completed during the growing season.
 Removal methods focus on the rhizome system, hidden below the ground.
 The traditional method, ‘Dig & Dump’, involves excavating the soil and consigning it to a registered landfill.
 At Environet we have developed a method which is eco- friendly.
 Xtract™ is a purpose built machine that separates the rhizome from the soil, eliminating the need to consign waste to landfill.
 The clean soil can then be reused on site.
 This can often be completed in a matter of days, and is around half the cost of ‘Dig & Dump’.

 An insurance backed guarantee needs to be provided in order for Banks and Building Societies to offer lending on a property or site with knotweed.
 There are various guarantees and warranties on the market.
 We recommend you read the small print, as some refer to their Professional Indemnity Insurance, and some claim to be insurance backed when they are not.
-We offer all our clients an Environet Insurance Backed Guarantee upon completion, underwritten by Syndicate 4444 at Lloyd's, to cover either a 5 or 10 year period.
+We offer all our clients an Environet Insurance Backed Guarantee upon completion, underwritten by an A-rated insurer, to cover either a 5 or 10 year period.

 We offer CPD seminars, phone consultations and budget quotes to all Professional Advisors.
 We want to ensure you can provide your clients with the most up to date advice.
 There is no charge for our guidance (site surveys may be chargeable); all we ask is, where appropriate, you refer us to your clients, as trusted experts capable of completely removing Japanese knotweed.
 Established in 1996, we have a clear understanding of how to tackle this invasive weed.

 If you have any questions, please get in touch today.